DeeZee-glitch/HappyNewYear2026/README.md

 ### Step 4: Deploy to Make it Public

-To share your birthday page with others, deploy it to a hosting service:
+To share your New Year page with others, deploy it to a hosting service:

 **Free Hosting Options:**
 - **Netlify**: Drag and drop your folder to [netlify.com](https://netlify.com)